Scott Bakula

 Scott Stewart Bakula (/'bækjʊlə/; born October 9, 1954) is an American actor.
-He is known for his roles in two science-fiction television series: as Sam Beckett on Quantum Leap and as Captain Jonathan Archer on Star Trek: Enterprise.
-For Quantum Leap, he received four Emmy Award nominations and a Golden Globe Award.
+He played Sam Beckett on Quantum Leap – for which he was nominated for four Primetime Emmy Awards and three Golden Globe Awards (winning one) – and Captain Jonathan Archer on Star Trek: Enterprise.
+From 2014 to 2021, he portrayed Special Agent Dwayne Cassius "King" Pride on NCIS: New Orleans.

-Bakula starred in the comedy-drama series Men of a Certain Age and guest-starred in the second and third seasons of NBC's Chuck as the title character's father Stephen J. Bartowski.
+A Tony Award-nominee for his work on Broadway, Bakula starred in the comedy-drama series Men of a Certain Age and guest-starred in the second and third seasons of NBC's Chuck as the title character's father, Stephen J. Bartowski.
 From 2014 to 2015, he played entrepreneur Lynn on the HBO show Looking.
-From 2014 to 2021, he portrayed Special Agent Dwayne Cassius "King" Pride on NCIS: New Orleans.

 Early life

 Bakula was born in St. Louis, Missouri, the son of Sally (née Zumwinkel) and Joseph Stewart Bakula (1928–2014), a lawyer.
 He has a younger brother and a younger sister.
-The family surname comes from Czech and Bohemian ancestry, translating literally to "stick" (spelled bakuľa).
 He attended Jefferson College, followed by the University of Kansas for a time, but left, saying: